Anna Duggar’s Children Raise Their Voices In Song In New Video

 Anna Duggar’s children raised their voices in song in a new video the reality television personality shared with Instagram.
 The new clip shows four out of six of Anna and Josh Duggar’s children singing at what the reality star called “a local fellowship” in her caption.
 The kids, who range in age from 5 to 11 years old, sang a religious song called “I’ve Been Redeemed (By the Blood of the Lamb).”

 Featured in the clip were Mackynzie, Michael, Marcus, and Meredith.
 Younger siblings Mason and Maryella were not seen in the video upload.
-In the caption, Anna declared that she thought the video was “too cute” not to share with her 939,000 followers.
+In the caption, Anna declared that she thought the video was “too sweet” not to share with her 939,000 followers.

 Fans seemed to agree with her sentiments.
 Thus far, the clip has been liked 217,056 times.